Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 - By bugpesto.

 ball 88:
+- By Sharkcrome.

+ball 91:
-- By sharkcrome.
+- By RetroAdvance64.

 ball 93:
 - By Hydr4ze.

 ball 94:
-- By sharkcrome.
+- By Sharkcrome.

 ball 95:
 - By Aleiz21.